-Example 2.
-The $\mathcal{EL}$ -unification problem $\Gamma := \{A \sqcap B \equiv \forall T\}$ has no solution.
+Example 3.2 The following \mathcal{EL} -unification problem does not have a solution:

+$$\Gamma := \{ A \sqcap B \equiv^? \top \}.$$

 In (1)1. we need to construct clauses for the atoms A and B on the left-hand side.
-Since the right-hand side of the equation is the empty conjunction (i.e., n = 0), the left-hand sides of the implications generated this way are empty, i.e., both atoms yield the implication $\rightarrow$ , in which both the left-hand side and the right-hand side is empty.
+Since the right-hand side is the empty conjunction (i.e., n = 0), the left-hand sides of the implications generated this way is empty, i.e., both atoms yield the implication \rightarrow , in which both the left-hand side and the right-hand side is empty.
 An empty left-hand side is read as true (1), whereas an empty right-hand side is read as false (0).
 Thus, this implication is unsatisfiable.

-Theorem 1 (Soundness and completeness).
-Let $\Gamma$ be a flat $\mathcal{EL}$ -unification problem.
-Then, $\Gamma$ is solvable iff $C(\Gamma)$ is satisfiable.
+Theorem 3.3 (Soundness and completeness) Let Γ be a flat \mathcal{EL} -unification problem.
+Then, Γ is solvable iff $C(\Gamma)$ is satisfiable.

 We prove this theorem in the next two subsections, one devoted to the proof of soundness and the other to the proof of completeness.
 After the formal proof, we will also explain the reduction on a more intuitive level.

-Since our translation into SAT is polynomial and SAT is in NP, Theorem 1 shows that $\mathcal{EL}$ -unification is in NP.
-NP-hardness follows from the fact that $\mathcal{EL}$ -matching is known to be NP-hard [10]: in fact, matching problems are special unification problems where the terms on the right-hand sides of the equations do not contain variables.
+Since our translation into SAT is polynomial and SAT is in NP, the above theorem shows that \mathcal{EL} -unification is in NP.
+NP-hardness follows from the fact that \mathcal{EL} -matching is known to be NP-hard [9].

-Corollary 1. $\mathcal{EL}$ -unification is NP-complete.
+Corollary 3.4 \mathcal{EL} -unification is NP-complete.